 - Leave the filters as is, and drag the map to another visible area.
 Click Track All, and select the label that you just created.
 This will add more properties that meet your criteria to the same label.

 - View the Property Details page for one property that meets your selected criteria.
-On this page, you can purchase contact information for individuals or entire households, depending on your subscription plan.
+On this page, you can purchase contact information for individuals or entire households, depending on your monthly plan.

 - On the Track page, filter the list by the label you just created.
 Now you can export these opportunities as a CSV.